We believe that our health care professionals deserve great pay, excellent benefits, and opportunities to develop and grow their careers.

 Below are some details of our latest offer for Alliance-represented employees.
-This reflects major parts of our offer as of September 12, 2025.
-We are still actively bargaining with the Alliance of Health Care Unions, so this information may change.
+This reflects major parts of our offer as of October 2, 2025.
+We have agreed to continue bargaining with the Alliance despite receiving 10-day strike notices, so this information may change.
 Please visit this page for the latest updates.

 Competitive wages

 Kaiser Permanente offers competitive wages in every one of our markets.
-Our latest offer provides Alliance union-represented employees strong across-the-board wage increases totaling 20% over the 4 years of the contract, including a historic first-year increase.
+Our latest offer provides Alliance union-represented employees strong across-the-board wage increases totaling 21.5% over the 4 years of the contract, including the biggest pay increases proposed for the first 2 years of a national agreement in 2 decades.

-A tentative agreement has been reached on minimum wage rate adjustments in every market:
+A tentative agreement has been reached on minimum rate adjustments in every market:

 The establishment of a minimum rate will bring the first step of all wage scales up to the minimum rate and provide an increase to the other steps in those wage scales.
 If a job receiving an increase to the minimum rate is the first job in a career ladder, the wage scales for the higher-level jobs in the career ladder will also be increased.